How to Convert more Function Enquiries into Bookings with Better Inbound Phone Skills

 It takes a lot of money and effort to get the phone to ring with a potential new customer.

 The marketing cost for each inbound prospect call is around $50 to $100.
 Whether the prospect buys and how much they spend is totally dependent on the quality of the call and the skill of the person answering the phone.

-Most staff are busy and just do the minimum required – they answer the customer’s basic questions or just take the order – but they don’t do much selling.
+Many Frontline venue staff are busy – they answer the customer’s basic questions or just take the order – but they don’t have time to do much consultative selling.

 We found adjusting to the pace and mood of the caller was critical – matching a fast or slow speed (quick and loud or slower and quiet) and a focus on either results or relationship (sense of urgency and the amount of small talk required) were important.

 Phone Sales Training – Scripts + Practice = Success

 We developed a detailed phone script for enquiries – a structured list of the best possible questions to ask any phone enquiry.
 Using the phone script doubled our sales conversion from phone enquiry to sale.